 Exploring the Table Mountain

-The mountain is criss-crossed with miles of hiking paths but we were there in January, when the sun is at its fiercest, and opted for the cable car instead.
+The mountain is criss-crossed with miles of hiking paths, like the Platteklip Gorge Trail.
+However we were there in January, when the sun is at its fiercest, and opted for the cable car instead.
 The cars rotated as they ascended the hillside, allowing us a view of the city across Table Bay and towards Robben Island.

 At the top lots of people choose just to visit the restaurant and to enjoy the views, but we set off on one of the waymarked walks to explore the mountain.
 We didn’t go too far: although it had been a nice clear day when we set out, one of the mountain’s famous mists had started to swirl around us.